Frequently Asked Questions

 In addition:

-- In the event of SCD generating a surplus, any profits will be reinvested in the building, increasing efficiency and reducing costs.
+• In the event of SCD generating a surplus, any profits will be reinvested in the co-op, increasing efficiency and reducing costs, and allowing for more co-operative social housing and worker co-op space to be developed.

 Can anyone live there?

-There will be criteria for living at SCD, the main one being you must be in need of housing (ie, not be a home-owner) and agree to the mutually agreed rules of the co-operative.
+There will be criteria for living at SCD, the main one being you must be in need of housing (i.e., not be a property-owner) and agree to the mutually agreed rules of the co-operative.
 Within reason, we will prioritise people already living or working in the local area in need of long-term decent affordable housing.

-Anyone can apply to live in the housing provided by SCD and there will be an application process for any prospective tenants.
-If you would like to be informed when applications are open, please send an email to [email protected].
+Anyone can apply to live in the housing provided by SCD and there is an application process for any prospective tenants.

-Anyone who becomes a tenant also becomes a member of the co-operative and has democratic input (via voting) into the management of the building.
-There is an understanding that members should contribute a small amount of time to the overall running and management of the project.
+Anyone who becomes a tenant also becomes a member of the co-operative and has democratic input (via voting) into the management of the building, as well as shared responsibility for managing it.
+There is an understanding that members will need to contribute a small amount of time to the overall running and management of the project.
+You can also run to be on our Board.

-We will be providing four wheelchair accessible flats and hope to take into consideration people with a variety of access needs.
-We will also be child and family friendly.
+We will be providing four level access flats and hope to take into consideration people with a variety of access needs.
+The plan was for all flats to be accessible via a lift; however, the lift has not yet been installed through the construction process.
+We will also be child and family friendly and look forward to welcoming new members.

 What businesses will be operating from the ground floor?